 Coronary Artery Bypass Graft

-Coronary artery bypass graft (CABG) is a major surgical treatment for coronary artery disease.
+Coronary artery bypass graft (CABG surgery) is a major surgical treatment for coronary artery disease.
 It is usually performed when an obstruction in a coronary artery cannot be successfully treated with medication or a less invasive procedure such as angioplasty.
 In CABG, a section of blood vessel—usually a leg vein or an artery in the chest—is routed around the blocked portion of the coronary artery to increase blood flow to the heart muscle.

 Women who need bypass surgery may benefit from minimally invasive, robot-assisted or off-pump operative techniques, which have been pioneered at Brigham and Women’s.
 These surgeries require smaller incisions and have a shorter recovery period than the conventional bypass operation described below.
 You may want to ask your surgeon if one of the newer procedures is appropriate for you.